 Cigars and Baseball: A Beautiful Combination

 Baseball has always been America’s favorite pastime.
 The leisurely, thoughtful pace of the game made cigars the perfect companion to the sport.
-Going back to the late 1800’s when baseball first began, players would often smoke cigars while they were in the middle of a game.
+Going back to the late 1800’s when baseball first began, players often smoked cigars while they were in the middle of a game.
 Almost one hundred and fifty years later, cigars and baseball are still enjoyed by players and fans alike.
 There’s even a team called the Atlanta Cigars, an amateur men’s baseball team that features former and future major league baseball players.

-Baseball Cards and Cigars
+Cigars and Baseball Cards

 Antique baseball cards were always sponsored by major tobacco producers.
 The famed “T-206” set from 1909 featured a Honus Wagner card that has sold for millions of dollars at auction.
 Cigar boxes frequently featured prominent players.
 White Owl Invincible Cigars which were created around the same time as baseball, were roundly endorsed by none other than Babe Ruth.
 Every time you bought a pack of Worch Cigars, you could send in a coupon for a card from the set they created.
+So, you might say that cigars and baseball have been a perfect pair since the dawn of the game.

 Sultans of Swat